Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 of psychiatry from women's point of view with several academic

-Ashoka Fellowship.
-In 2006, she finished a comprehensive study
+including the prestigious Ashoka Fellowship.
+In 2006, she finished

-Women Leadership Achievement Award 2015.
-She has a passion
+the World Women Leadership Achievement Award 2015.
+She has a

-for research and writing, and lives with her daughter (born
+passion for research and writing, and lives with her daughter

-in 1999) in Pune, India, where she practices arts-based therapies
+(born in 1999) in Pune, India, where she practices arts-based

 |